PolyhedralDev/TerraWiki/pages/guides/Creating-a-Terra-World-on-a-Fabric-Client.md

 5. Press `Create New World` and check if your new world is using Terra world generation.

-If you followed the steps correctly without any errors, then you have successfully set up a server with Terra!
+If you followed the steps correctly without any errors, then you have successfully set up your client with Terra!

 ###### TROUBLESHOOTING WORLD SETUP